 - Adjustable suspenders, waist tabs and belt loops let you fine-tune the fit.

-- Zippered chest pocket, hand pockets and Velcro® cargo pockets give you space to store small essentials.
+- Zippered chest pocket, hand pockets and hook-and-loop cargo pockets give you space to store small essentials.

 - Inner thigh vents and stretch-mesh gaiters let warm air rise and escape to keep you from overheating.